16 FAQs people ask about gross misconduct

 - Interview all relevant witnesses, including the employee.

 - If the investigation suggests that disciplinary action is warranted, call a disciplinary hearing.
-Give the employee ample warning (say, three days), and tell him (or her) that he may be accompanied at the hearing by a work colleague or union official.
+Give the employee ample warning (say, three days), and tell him (or her) that they may be accompanied at the hearing by a work colleague or union official.

 - Make sure the employee is well aware of the allegations against him before he attends the meeting.
 You are now legally required to give written details of the offending behaviour, and the reasons why you believe the employee is responsible for it.
 You should provide this when you ask the employee to attend the disciplinary hearing – which should also be done in writing.